Education Hub · Order Proboscidea

 22-Month Gestation

 The longest of any land animal.
 A newborn calf weighs ~100 kg and stands within an hour.
-The entire herd supports the mother during birth.

 Lifespan